 The Beach Club tops the Epcot-area resorts because of its ideal location within walking distance of Epcot, its relaxed atmosphere, superior service, Stormalong Bay, and several casual restaurants on-site.
-The major downsides are its lack of balconies overlooking the lake, its shared bus and boat transportation, and a lackluster counter service.
-Luckily, you can visit Stormalong Bay for a burger or walk to Epcot and visit one of their excellent counter service locations, so there really isn’t that much of a need for a counter service with more abundant options.
+The major downsides are its lack of balconies overlooking the lake, its shared bus and boat transportation, and a lackluster quick service.
+Luckily, you can visit Stormalong Bay for a burger or walk to Epcot and visit one of their excellent quick service locations, so there really isn’t that much of a need for a quick service with more abundant options.
 Of course, it would still be nice.
 In fourth place is the Wilderness Lodge, which has a tranquil atmosphere, attractive price point, above-average transportation, and a fun pool area.
 Although the rooms are smaller than the other Deluxes, the significantly lower price reflects it.
 The Wilderness Lodge also has boat service to the Contemporary and Magic Kingdom, which easily connects guests to the other Monorail Deluxes and Epcot express monorail line.
 Although it appears to be secluded, it actually isn’t that far away, so you get the benefit of being away from the hustle and bustle of the theme parks while still being close to the action.
 It’s an excellent resort for guests wanting to be conveniently located near the Magic Kingdom without the additional expense of the Monorail Deluxes.

 Falling to fifth place is the Contemporary Resort, mostly due to its lack of a theme and high cost for rooms outside of the Garden Wing.
 While it’s true that the Contemporary Resort boasts the cheapest rooms on the monorail line, the Contemporary’s Tower rooms start at $400 which is in line with Standard rooms at the Polynesian and Grand Floridian, both of which have a superior theme.
 The Contemporary’s strong points are its convenience to the Magic Kingdom and other Monorail Deluxes, boat service to the Wilderness Lodge, modern rooms, and easy to navigate layout.
 If you don’t care for a lush tropical atmosphere or the opulence of the Grand Floridian, then the Contemporary may be your best choice.
 I recommend either getting the cheapest room in the Garden Wing or upgrading to the Magic Kingdom View in the Tower.
 There’s really no reason to spend the money to upgrade anywhere else.

-In sixth place, the Yacht Club completely lacks a counter service location, has a confusing layout, shares buses and boats with many other resorts, and features a less popular theme.
+In sixth place, the Yacht Club completely lacks a quick service location, has a confusing layout, shares buses and boats with many other resorts, and features a less popular theme.
 While guests looking for a more upscale atmosphere may appreciate the Yacht Club, it may feel a bit stuffy to guests with younger children.
 The positives are similar to the Beach Club and include the best pool complex at Disney World, an excellent location within walking distance of Epcot and many other resorts, and upgraded rooms.
-If you prefer a fancy resort and don’t plan to eat any counter service meals on-site, then the Yacht Club may be your ideal resort.
+If you prefer a fancy resort and don’t plan to eat any quick service meals on-site, then the Yacht Club may be your ideal resort.

 The Animal Kingdom Lodge drops to seventh because of its remote location.
 Unless you plan to spend considerable time on your balcony looking at the animals, you are better off staying closer to the other theme parks and visiting the Animal Kingdom to enjoy its restaurants or the public animal viewing areas.
 It’s about a 35 minute drive from the Animal Kingdom Lodge to the Magic Kingdom and 25 minutes or more to Epcot and Hollywood Studios.
 If you have to wait 15 minutes for the bus then you’re looking at 80-120 minutes or more on the buses, assuming you only ride to and from the theme parks once.
 Depending on room location you’re also looking at considerable walks to and from the bus stop, main building, pool, and restaurants.
 On the plus side, the Animal Kingdom is a beautiful resort with a striking lobby and three superb restaurants.
 If you don’t mind the long drives or plan to spend a significant portion of your vacation at your resort then the Animal Kingdom may be a good choice.
 There are better options for first time Disney vacationers and those who plan to spend most of their time away from the resort.

 In last place, though not without its positive attributes, is the Boardwalk Inn.
 While I love the exterior theme and the rooms overlooking the Boardwalk are among the most fun at Disney World, the interior leaves a lot to be desired.
 The layout is particularly confusing, with long winding halls and inconvenient elevator locations.
-There is also no on-site counter service and no restaurants inside of the resort.
+There is also no on-site quick service and no restaurants inside of the resort.
 Instead, you’ll have to exit the resort and enter the restaurants from the outside.
 While there are plenty of choices, the ESPN Club, Kouzzina, and Big River Grille are nothing special and do not come highly recommended.
 At a minimum of $425 per night, the rooms that overlook the Boardwalk cost about as much as a Magic Kingdom View room at the Contemporary Resort or Standard room at the Polynesian or Grand Floridian.
 I would recommend visiting the Boardwalk area during your vacation, but don’t generally recommend the resort itself.
 One more positive that I have not previously mentioned is the Inn’s underutilized Bellevue Lounge, which is a fantastic place to sip on a fine cocktail and enjoy an afternoon or evening.